 - Part 3 – Modular vs. Sealed for Life – Environmental

-In this final installment we consider cost.
+In this final instalment we consider cost.
 Using the same offshore scenario, we look at how the long-term maintenance of a sealed for life fitting compares with a modular luminaire.

 Application: Offshore, Oil Rig